 I create vegetal, bodily, and elemental forms / environments that exist in a state of metamorphosis.
 My work explores concepts of growth and decay, and my imagery recalls the eruptive, disintegrating, and radiating powers of natural phenomena and forces.
 These landscapes materialize on both macro and micro levels: galactic explosion / implosion; the collision of glacial and magmatic energies; organic decomposition and cellular generation.

-My investigation of automatism has developed over the years, building upon concepts that I first explored at DePauw University and subsequently drawing from my graduate research on the relationship between Surrealist automatism and the natural world.
+My practice draws from an interest in Surrealist automatic theory.
 I wrote my MA thesis on Max Ernst’s Histoire Naturelle, situating his Natural History within the context of Surrealist automatism and Darwinian evolutionary theory.
 Histoire Naturelle is an appropriation of natural themes, forms, and cycles; similar to Ernst, my engagement with natural forms and utilization of semi-automatic techniques explore the link between nature and the physical and mental generation of forms.

 I spent three years living in Chicago, working as an arts editor for the Chicago arts publication Sixty Inches From Center, also working in the Art Institute of Chicago’s Ryerson and Burnham Libraries.
-I recently moved back to Portland, OR, where I am continuing my art practice and my editing work with SIFC.
-I am a diehard Colts fan, soccer player / enthusiast, ski bum, and Zelda nerd.
-I left a piece of my heart in Chicago, but I am really excited for the next chapter in my life out here in the great Pacific Northwest.
+I moved back to Oregon in 2014, and my wife and I live just outside of Portland with our two dogs (Ganon and Zora).
+I am the manager of a treasury analytics department, I love to play piano, I am a huge soccer enthusiast, and I read a lot of fantasy books!